Umbrella Company in Belgium

 Step 1: You will receive a tax return form (déclaration/aangifte) from the Belgian tax authorities in May/June of the ‘tax year’ which allows you to declare income from the previous year or ‘income year’.
 This form specifies the due date for your tax filing (usually the end of June).
 Resident taxpayers must obtain the necessary forms from the Ministry of Finance if they have not received them by 1 June.

 Step 2: All residents and non-residents must file an annual Belgian tax return.
-This can be done online via the Belgian government’s tax portal ‘Tax-on-Web’, or via post, to the address listed at the top of your tax return form.
+This can be done online via the Belgian government’s tax portal ‘Tax-on-Web’(link is external), or via post, to the address listed at the top of your tax return form.

 Both residents and non-residents who are married or legally living together are required to file their tax return jointly, except for the year of marriage, year of declaration of legal cohabitation, or if they are living separately.
 They will still be taxed separately on all income.